 Welcome to the Latin American Studies research guide.
 This guide is designed to serve as a starting point from which students and researchers can begin their research.
 It is a selective listing of general resources related to Latin America and the Caribbean.
 Please consider consulting related guides:

 Quick Resource Links

-The following are bibliographies, databases and encyclopedias where you can begin your research.
+The following are bibliographies, databases and other general reference sources where you can begin your research.

 - Encyclopedia of Latin American History and Culture.
 Erick Langer and Jay Kinsbruner, Eds.
 2nd ed.
 Detroit: Charles Scribner's Sons, 2008.

 - Handbook of Latin American Studies Online (1936-1989) and Handbook of Latin American Studies Web (1990 to present): A bibliography on Latin America consisting of works selected and annotated by scholars.
 Edited by the Hispanic Division of the Library of Congress, the multidisciplinary Handbook alternates annually between the social sciences and the humanities.
 Each year, more than 130 academics from around the world choose over 5,000 works for inclusion in the Handbook.

 - LANIC, Latin American Network Information Center: Digital initiative of LLILAS Benson at the University of Texas at Austin.